Drive Spike with Load Distribution Plate into Ground

-It's a very well made product and is installed fast and easy if you
+It's a very well-made product and it installs fast and easy, if you

-have access to a rented jack hammer.
-You can also use a sledge hammer to
+have access to a rented jack hammer or a sledge hammer to

 bang the post and spike into the ground.

-You will get a post connection to the footing that gives you pretty
+You will also get a post connection to the footing that gives you pretty

 good lateral resistance.
 This means you might be able to build a deck